 There’s a few different types of tanning:

 • Mineral tanning

 Chrome tanning is the most commonly used method.
 This is said to be the most effective.

-Through the tanning process, it increases the spaces between the protein chains.
+Throughout the tanning process, it increases the spaces between the protein chains.
 Sodium bicarbonate is also used.
-This has 2 uses : Increases the PH and prompts cross-linking between the chromium and collagen.
+This has 2 uses: Increases the PH and prompts cross-linking between the chromium and collagen.

-The hydrothermal condition of the skin then increases as is it’s resistance to shrinkage.
+The hydrothermal condition of the skin then increases as it’s resistant to shrinkage.